-Please see attached checklist.
-In addition, you will need to provide proof of your change of name.
-This also applies to those whose name were changed based on marriage.
+Please see the British Overseas Territory Citizen (Botc) Passport checklist in the appendix.
+In addition, you will be required to provide proof of your change of name.
+This also applies to those whose names were changed based on marriage.
 You will need to provide evidence of your name in current use, and if you have changed your name more than once, we will need to see proof to support every name change.